Jarred Kelenic Player Props: Mariners vs. Rockies

 Jarred Kelenic At The Plate

-- Kelenic has 13 hits, which leads Seattle hitters this season, while batting .351 with seven extra-base hits.
+- Kelenic leads Seattle in total hits (15) this season while batting .366 with nine extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 13th in batting average, 37th in on-base percentage, and fourth in slugging.
+- He ranks 10th in batting average, 27th in on base percentage, and second in slugging among the qualifying hitters in MLB action.

-- Kelenic is batting .500 with three homers during his last games and is on a seven-game hitting streak.

-- In 81.8% of his games this season (nine of 11), Kelenic has picked up at least one hit, and in three of those games (27.3%) he recorded multiple hits.
+- Kelenic enters this game on a eight-game hitting streak.
+Over the course of his last games, he's hitting .444 with four homers.

-- He has gone deep in three games this season (27.3%), homering in 7.3% of his chances at the plate.
+- Looking at the 12 games he has played this year, he's homered in four of them (33.3%), and in 8.9% of his trips to the plate.

-- Kelenic has driven in a run in five games this season (45.5%), but has had no multiple-RBI games.
+- Kelenic has driven in a run in six games this season (50.0%), including one multiple-RBI game.

-- He has scored in five games this year (45.5%), but has had no multi-run games.
+- He has scored at least once six times this season (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.